developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/about/index.md

 #### Not Publicly Released

-**EMDK for Android 7.5 was not released to the public**, but as an update to the EMDK device runtime.
+**EMDK for Android 7.5 was implemented as a device-runtime update**.
 Devices containing the EMDK-A 7.5 runtime (or higher) support the new features described below.

 ### New Features